A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Phenomenological analysis of the tt threshold scan

-Finally, we consider an alternative version of the fit where the SM relation between \mt and \Gt is assumed within an uncertainty of 5\MeV according to Ref.~\cite{Chen:2022wit}, and the \yt modifier is set to unity according to the SM expectation.
+Finally, we consider an alternative version of the fit where the SM relation between \mt and \Gt is assumed within a theoretical uncertainty of 5\MeV, according to Ref.~\cite{Chen:2022wit}.
+Here, the \yt modifier is set to unity according to the SM expectation.
 With this approach, a total profiled uncertainty of 5.1\MeV on \mt is obtained.
-If only the SM relation between \mt and \Gt is assumed, a total profiled uncertainty of 6.2\MeV is obtained.
+If only the SM relation between \mt and \Gt is assumed, while \yt is left unconstrained, a total profiled uncertainty of 6.2\MeV is obtained.
 While these numbers marginally improve upon the results shown in Table~\ref{tab:breakdown_2D}, we consider this approach less robust due to the significant loss of flexibility with respect to BSM effects in \Gt and \yt.
+We finally note that calculations of \Gt at \NNNLO in QCD obtained with the PMC method are also available~\cite{Yan:2024hbz}, but are not used in this study.

 The \mt results in Tab.~\ref{tab:breakdown_2D} correspond to the potential-subtracted mass, a scheme designed for calculations in the threshold region.
 To obtain the mass value in more general schemes, such as the \msbar mass, the result must be converted.
 The relations between mass schemes for heavy quarks are known to four loops~\cite{Marquard:2015qpa}.
-The conversion of the threshold mass to the \msbar scheme introduces an uncertainty due to missing higher orders of 7--23\MeV, depending on the threshold mass scheme (where the smallest number corresponds to the ``1S'' scheme and the largest number to the PS scheme).
+The conversion of the threshold mass to the \msbar scheme introduces an uncertainty due to missing higher orders of 7--23\MeV, depending on the threshold mass scheme (where the smallest number corresponds to the so-called ``1S'' scheme and the largest number to the PS scheme).
 The parametric uncertainty in the conversion from \as, instead, is estimated to be about 7--8\MeV assuming a projected uncertainty in \asmz of $10^{-4}$, depending on the chosen mass scheme.
-The results presented in this section can also be derived using different mass schemes, but the study of these aspects is beyond the scope of this work.
+As a consistency check we also performed a simplified version of the fit in the 1S scheme, excluding the (subleading) BES and BEC uncertainties.
+The fit yields an uncertainty on \mtones of about 5.9\MeV, compared to 6.6\MeV for the equivalent fit of \mtps, while the uncertianty in the other parameters remains unchanged.
+The effect of the BES and BEC uncertainties is expected to be identical in the two cases, as they are independent of the details of the theory calculation.
+In this fit we assumed $\mtones = \mtps + 0.4\GeV$ in order to match the position of the cross section peak in the two schemes.
+The smaller uncertainty in \mtones compared to \mtps was identified in the reduced post-fit correlation between \mtones and the other input parameters (\Gt, \as, and \yt) compared to \mtps.
+No difference was instead observed between the two schemes in terms of impact of the theoretical uncertainties on \mt and \Gt.
+While the detailed study of these aspects is beyond the scope of this work, this test demonstrates the robustness of the presented results against the choice of the \mt renormalisation scheme.